Michigan Organization for Human Rights

 The Michigan Organization for Human Rights (MOHR, /moʊɹ/) was a Michigan-based civil rights and anti-discrimination organization.
-It was founded in 1977 and disbanded in 1994, with most of its assets transferring to the University of Michigan Bentley Historical Library, Affirmations LGBT community center of Ferndale, and the Triangle Foundation—which replaced MOHR as the state's LGBT civil rights organization (today known as Equality Michigan).
+It was founded in 1977 and disbanded in 1994, with most of its assets transferring to the University of Michigan Bentley Historical Library, Affirmations LGBT community center of Ferndale, and the Triangle Foundation—which replaced MOHR as the state's LGBTQ civil rights organization (today known as Equality Michigan).

 Activities

 Although civil rights for lesbians and gay men were not intended to be the sole focus of the organization, an early goal of the organization was to focus on educational materials and legal advice concerning issues surrounding sexual orientation.
 In addition to political work, including managing a PAC, the organization also hosted LGBT community building events.

 Political advocacy

 Some of MOHR's political accomplishments include several court cases involving the rights of lesbian mothers and the rights of people living with HIV.
 Lobbying of the Michigan legislature resulted in increased funding for AIDS research, education, and care.
 The organization also lobbied several Michigan municipalities for domestic partnership and non-discrimination ordinances.